genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/07-testing.md

 }
 ```

-and this is the data pipeline configuration that is tested:
+And this is the data pipeline configuration that is tested:

 ```kotlin
 sources {